 Games should stay on your blanket or space.
-Throwing objects are risky, since a missed catch can cause a ball or Frisbee to land in someone else’s area.
+Throwing objects is risky, since a missed catch can cause a ball or Frisbee to land in someone else’s area.
 Cards, board games, trivia contests or other fun activities are perfect options for your picnic.

 Cleaning Up After a Picnic

 Be sure not to leave anything behind so that you don’t expose sanitation or maintenance workers to germs.
 Dispose of all trash properly when you’re finished eating, and if the park’s trash cans are full, bag your own throwaways and take them, along with your recycling and all your other belongings, home with you.